pnnl/parking/README.md

-# Dynacurb Parking App
+# Dynamic Curb Allocation Application

-Dynacurb Parking Application is a web-based application that alerts delivery drivers in real time to available parking spaces near their destinations.
-Parking availability can be viewed on a map in real-time, using sensor data supplied by external services.
+Dynamic Curb Allocation Application is a web-based application that alerts drivers in real time to available parking spaces near their destinations.
+Parking availability can be viewed on a map in real-time, using predictive modeling and sensor data supplied by external services.
 The app can be viewed with a web browser on a mobile device or PC.
-Currently the app supports connections to real time sensors from Lacuna, Fybr, Cleverciti, and Automotus.

 This app is a full stack typescript web application that is configured with cloud deployment, authentication, database, and a map tile server.